GreenFrogMCBE/GreenFrogMCBE/README.md

 ## GreenFrogMCBE

-The worst Node.JS MCBE server software
+The worst Node.JS MCBE server software ever made

+do not use

+it uses some stuff from ac bedrock